Drasenix/openmw-show-gold-amount/README.md

 \*\*/!\ Don't move the cursor too fast not to lose focus.
 You can still bring it back to re-gain focus and be able to continue drag and drop /!\*\*

+# Compatibility

+To use it well with Smart Interface Menu Opening (SIMO) mod, be sure to associate the Gold amount with the right interface "Map/Magic/Inventory/Stats"

+If you don't use this mod, just let "All" in the settings.

 # Nexus Mod

 https://www.nexusmods.com/morrowind/mods/57105